imohitawasthi/ai-tools/README.rst

         * Entire Gradient Descent algorithm combined into one.
         * Usability Docs will be Provided Soon.

-* Updates
+* Next Updates

-    * Working on Support Vector Machines.
-        * Lot of Maths!!!
+    * Improving all algorithms and giving proper documentation on usage.
+    * Providing more user control on algorithm selection and output handling.
+    * Detailed Demo files.
+    * Sudo codes and algorithm explanations.
+    * Will be available to lower version( > 2.7).